giana-ranjan/Giana-ranjan/README.md

 <br/>

-21-year-old B.Tech student passionate about AI, Data Science, and tech innovation.
+A recent graduate passionate about problem-solving, analysis and finance.
 From coding for the future to capturing life through my lens, and even exploring cybersecurity.
 With a compass for research and a knack for graphic design, I'm bridging the gap between tech and creativity to make an impact in Software Development.
 Let's connect and inspire!

 <details open>
   <summary><h2>📘 My Top Open Source Projects</h2></summary>